Pampa in Gray County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in this topic list: Science & Medicine.
 A significant historical year for this entry is 1864.

 Location.
 35° 32.142′ N, 100° 57.672′ W. Marker is in Pampa, Texas, in Gray County.
-Marker is at the intersection of South Cuyler Street and East Foster Avenue, on the right when traveling north on South Cuyler Street.
+It is at the intersection of South Cuyler Street and East Foster Avenue, on the right when traveling north on South Cuyler Street.
 Touch for map.
 Marker is in this post office area: Pampa TX 79065, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-First National Bank in Pampa (within shouting distance of this marker); Oil Discovery in Gray County (within shouting distance of this marker); White Deer Land Building (within shouting distance of this marker); 1934 Pampa Post Office Building (about 300 feet away, measured in a direct line); Quanah Parker Trail (about 300 feet away); Pioneer Cottage (about 400 feet away); First Methodist Church of Pampa (about 500 feet away); Pampa (about 500 feet away).
+At least 8 other markers are within walking distance of this marker: First National Bank in Pampa (within shouting distance of this marker); Oil Discovery in Gray County (within shouting distance of this marker); White Deer Land Building (within shouting distance of this marker); 1934 Pampa Post Office Building (about 300 feet away, measured in a direct line); Quanah Parker Trail (about 300 feet away); Pioneer Cottage (about 400 feet away); First Methodist Church of Pampa (about 500 feet away); Pampa (about 500 feet away).
 Touch for a list and map of all markers in Pampa.

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on May 4, 2025.
 It was originally submitted on May 31, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 569 times since then and 12 times this year.
-Photos: 1, 2. submitted on May 31, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.
+This page has been viewed 966 times since then and 25 times this year.
+Photos: 1. submitted on May 31, 2012, by Bill Kirchner of Tucson, Arizona.
+2. submitted on May 4, 2025, by Larry Gertner of New York, New York.
+3. submitted on May 31, 2012, by Bill Kirchner of Tucson, Arizona. • Bernard Fisher was the editor who published this page.